 “It was the most eye-opening experience in my life and more valuable than I can put into words,” he says.

-Kleist, a 2013 graduate of the environmental public health program, says he never studied abroad while in college and seldom traveled outside of the Midwest.
+Kleist, a 2013 graduate of the environmental public health program and University Honors student, says he never studied abroad while in college and seldom traveled outside of the Midwest.